sahithyandev/s1/src/content/docs/properties-of-materials/nanotechnology/03-carbon-nanotubes.md

 - If $n-m$ is a integer multiple of $3$: small band gap semiconductors
 - Else: large band gap semiconductors

-Band gap decreases as the radius of the diameter increases.
+Band gap decreases as the radius increases.

 ## Applications